goosst/wesite/content/posts/homeautomation_partI.md

 We'll be using Home Assistant for our interface and home automation.
 I chose Home Assistant because it's fully python based.
 I prefer to learn python over learning Java, Perl, ... which is used by the alternative open source domotica programs.

+### Hassbian
-To use Home Assistant, there is hassbian, hass.io, homme-assistant itself, ... as you see, it's not confusing at all :).
-I'm using hassbian since at least I know ebusd works in a debian environment on the raspberry pi.
+To use Home Assistant, there is hassbian, hass.io, home-assistant itself, ... as you see, it's not confusing at all :).
+I'm using hassbian since at least I know ebusd works in a debian environment on the raspberry pi. (https://www.home-assistant.io/docs/installation/hassbian/installation/)

 Additional installations beside the normal updating and upgrading:
 ```